code-423n4/2023-02-ethos/README.md

 ## Known Issues

 There is a loss of precision in line 112 of `CommunityIssuance.sol`.
 Though we consider this out of the contest's scope, we are open to field arguments for implementation changes under the QA bucket of rewards.
-*Provide every step required to build the project from a fresh git clone, as well as steps to run the tests with a gas report.*

-*Note: Many wardens run Slither as a first pass for testing.
-Please document any known errors with no workaround.*